privateprep/coding-space-website/src/pages/programs/summer-camps.md

       ## See Your Child's Name on a Three-Story Screen

       On Friday, July 22nd, our campers will take an exclusive field trip to Samsung where they'll explore cutting edge tech, code in a truly immersive in-store experience, and present the projects they've coded all week on Samsung's three-story main stage screen.
-Parents are invited to attend the big show!
+Families are invited to attend the big show!
 Register now and we'll send you the invite.
   - type: textAndImageBlock
     buttons:
       bgColor: "#ffffff"